kvakvs/clanhosting/README.md

 This is an unfinished project to provide clan hosting service for World of Tanks (WoT) clans.

+The project was developed for WGDC competition and did not pass.
+See https://github.com/kvakvs/clanhosting/blob/master/clan_frontend/app/views/shared/_page_about.html.erb (Russian)

 # LICENSE

 Do what you want public license: http://www.wtfpl.net/about/